Durvalumab: AEGEAN

 Efficacy was evaluated in AEGEAN (NCT03800134), a randomized, double-blind, placebo-controlled multicenter trial in 802 patients with previously untreated and resectable squamous or non-squamous NSCLC (Stage IIA to select Stage IIIB [AJCC, 8th edition]).
 Patients were randomized (1:1) to either durvalumab or placebo, with platinum-based chemotherapy, every 3 weeks for up to 4 cycles (neoadjuvant treatment) followed by either continued single-agent durvalumab or placebo, every 4 weeks for up to 12 cycles (adjuvant treatment).

 The major efficacy outcome measures were event-free survival (EFS) by blinded independent central review assessment and pathological complete response (pCR) by blinded central pathology review.
 Median EFS was not reached (95% CI: 31.9, not estimable [NE]) in the durvalumab arm and 25.9 months (95% CI: 18.9, NE) in the placebo arm (hazard ratio 0.68 [95% CI: 0.53, 0.88]; p-value=0.0039).
 The pCR rate was 17% (95% CI: 13, 21) and 4.3% (95% CI: 2.5, 7) in the durvalumab and placebo arms, respectively.
 At the time of the prespecified interim analyses, overall survival (OS) was not formally tested for statistical significance; however, a descriptive analysis revealed no clear detriment.

 The most common adverse reactions (≥20%) were anemia, nausea, constipation, fatigue, musculoskeletal pain, and rash.
 Of the patients who received neoadjuvant durvalumab, 1.7% were unable to receive surgery due to adverse reactions compared with 1% in the placebo arm.

-WHO Confirmation of Falsified IMFINZI
+WHO confirmation of falsified IMFINZI

-In recent years the awareness of fake drug is on the rise. in December 2024, WHO Alert No. 5/2024 similarly flagged counterfeit IMFINZI in Lebanon, Armenia, and Türkiye, confirmed by AstraZeneca’s lab test.
-In May 2025, the World Health Organization issued Medical Product Alert No. 3/2025: three batches of falsified IMFINZI 500 mg/10 mL were identified in Lebanon, Türkiye, and Iran.
+In December 2024, WHO Alert No. 5/2024 similarly flagged counterfeit IMFINZI in Lebanon, Armenia, and Türkiye, confirmed by AstraZeneca’s lab test.
 All contained no active ingredient, presenting clear harm due to ineffective cancer treatment.
+In May 2025, the World Health Organization issued Medical Product Alert No. 3/2025: three batches of falsified IMFINZI 500 mg/10 mL were identified in Türkiye, and Iran.

 The 2025 Counterfeit medication scandal was a major public health and criminal case in Lebanon involving the smuggling, distribution, and administration of counterfeit cancer drugs.
 The scandal has raised national and international concern after it was revealed that fake medications were substituted for essential chemotherapy treatments, potentially endangering the lives of hundreds of patients.